 Contrast: If needed, boost contrast

-Clearing: Immerse the print in three successive .5% hydrochloric acid baths.
+Clearing: If printing on heavy papers, such as Arches Platine 320 gsm, immerse the print in three successive .5% hydrochloric acid baths.
 This clears virtually all of the iron (including the yellow stain from the ferric oxalate, if that is used for the contrast boost).
 The final bath is 10% sodium carbonate, which raises the PH.
 Sodium hydroxide is an acceptable -- albeit caustic -- alternative to the carbonate.

-For an 8x10 print, count 12 to 18 drops of AFO-C(8:2%) into a shot glass, add 12 to 18 drops of lithium, sodium or potassium palladium, and swirl to mix the two thoroughly.
+For an 8x10 print, count 20 to 24 drops of AFO-C(8:2%) into a shot glass, add the same number of drops of lithium, sodium or potassium palladium, and swirl to mix the two thoroughly.
 If the negative is reduced contrast, as for printing with silver gelatin paper, count 5 drops of 26% ferric oxalate into the shot glass and swirl the liquid until completely mixed.

 Warning: Do not add hydrogen peroxide to boost contrast as it will restore the ferric iron in the ammonium ferric oxalate and the image will not print out.